One of the technical areas of piano tuning, the

 temperament (See Temperament Figure 1) in a piano tuning scale.

-"imperfections" must be built into the tuning.
-Various historical
+must be built into the tuning.
+Various historical temperaments

-tempered scale, the difference may be undetectable other than the
+difference may be undetectable other than the relative pitch

-relative pitch reference.
-But in the original classical temperaments,
+reference.
+But in the original classical temperaments, the difference

-You can find considerable information on the historical
+You can search on-line to find considerable information on

-temperaments.
-If you want to hear the difference, you can search
+historical temperaments.
+If you want to hear the difference, you

-on-line for "same song in historical temperaments" and you may
+can search on-line for "same song in historical temperaments" and

-be able to listen to recordings for comparison.
-Below is a very
+you may be able to listen to recordings for comparison.
+Below is a

-simple diagram to show why there must be a temperament for the
+very simple diagram to show why there must be a temperament for

 enough to keep you reading and listening for a while.